kushcu11/Qrify/README.md

 ### 1. Set up Environment Variables

-The project uses Google's Generative AI.
-To access the API, you need to provide an API key.
+The project uses Google's Generative AI (Gemini) for two key features: enhancing search terms into valid URLs and validating user-submitted URLs for safety.
+To access the API, you need to provide an API key. **This is not for the QR code image generation itself**, which is handled by a free service.

 1. Create a new file named `.env` in the root of the project.
 2. Add your Google AI API key to the `.env` file as follows: